apache/flink-connector-jdbc/docs/content/docs/connectors/datastream/jdbc.md

 A JDBC batch is executed as soon as one of the following conditions is true:

 * the configured batch interval time is elapsed
 * the maximum batch size is reached
 * a Flink checkpoint has started

 ### JDBC connection parameters

 The connection to the database is configured with a `JdbcConnectionOptions` instance.
-Please see {{< javadoc name="JdbcConnectionOptions javadoc" file="org/apache/flink/connector/jdbc/JdbcConnectionOptions.html" >}} for details

 ### Full example